okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 We've enhanced the behavior of OpenID Connect scopes:

-* OpenID Connect scopes are returned in the response from queries to `/api/v1/authorisationServers/authorizationServers/:authorizationServerID/scopes`.
+* OpenID Connect scopes are returned from requests to `/api/v1/authorisationServers/authorizationServers/:authorizationServerID/scopes`.
 * You can edit scope descriptions in the Okta user interface or via the API. <!--OKTA-136527 -->

 #### Help Desk Admin Role Generally Available